KromDaniel/browser-cancelable-events/README.md

 Automatically invalidate async listeners and promises in one place.</br>
 Lightweight zero dependent library for browsers.

-## Motivation
+#### Motivation

-Libraries like react, should invalidate all async tasks once component is unmounted, using `isMounted` is anti pattern.
+Libraries like React, should invalidate all async tasks once component is unmounted, using `isMounted` is anti pattern.

 ## Table of Contents